GV94/react-interview/readme.md

 ## Step 3: Props

 Create a `MovieList` component that takes a list of movies as props and displays them in a grid.
-Each movie should display its title, year, plot, and imdb-rating.
+Each movie should display its title, year, and poster image.
 Pass the list of movies fetched from the API in [step 2](#step-2-data-fetching) as props to the `MovieList` component.

 ## Step 4: Hooks